Relintai/pandemonium_engine_docs/usage/export/exporting_for_web.md

 For security and privacy reasons, many features that work effortlessly on native platforms are more complicated on the web platform.
-Following is a list of limitations you should be aware of when porting a Godot game to the web.
+Following is a list of limitations you should be aware of when porting a Pandemonium game to the web.